 How Event Pros are Pivoting during Coronavirus

 The effects of the coronavirus (COVID-19) are dealing a huge blow to the event rental industry, significantly affecting event professionals and their companies.
 This is an unprecedented time for all of us and has forced tough business decisions on those in the industry.
-On the brighter side, it’s amazing to see how event pros are pivoting and getting creative, and to see how individuals are banding together to help reduce the impact.
+On the brighter side, it’s amazing to see how event pros (including our incredible users!) are pivoting and getting creative, and to see how individuals are banding together to help reduce the impact.

 Creativity and Pivoting in Events